 While you are new in Vietnam and your network is still in the process of building up, at some point, you will need to do things let set up a banking account and get some other life things sorted.
 Here are some apps that may come in handy.

 Btaskee is your go-to app if you need any cleaning to be done around your house.
 You can easily book the cleaning service you need in advance and get a discount depending on how many hours you want to book.
 You can choose yourself which cleaning personnel or company you prefer to get the job done.

 If you are using MobFone as your sim card and data provider, they have an app where you can purchase the bundles and credits you need for your phone.
 This is a perfect way to save time instead of going to their shop for this errand.
 You can even see if there are any discounts or deals from them.

 If you managed to open a local bank account in Vietnam, most of their phone apps are incredible.
 Apart from the regular features like checking your balance and transferring money, you can also top up your phone credit there or buy eGifts or book a flight or pay bills.

 I’ve travelled to quite a few countries and I have to admit that currency conversion gives me a headache!
 The most accurate and useful app for this that I can suggest you use is XE Currency.
 This works not only in Vietnam but everywhere in the world too.

-I’m pretty sure there are more phone apps out there that can be very helpful during your time in Vietnam, if you know any then please let us know so we can add them here to help other expats and travellers in Vietnam.
+I’m pretty sure there are other mobile phone apps out there that can be very helpful during your time in Vietnam.
+If you know any, then please let us know so we can add them here to help other expats and travellers in Vietnam!